max/saisho/README.md

 ### Templates

 If you open the `index.html` file you will see some boilerplate HTML, a sample template, and a layout.
-Saisho uses [Handlebar][handlebars] templates.
+Saisho uses [Handlebars][handlebars] templates.
 Here's how you use them:

 The layout gets applied as a wrapper to all your individual templates and is